 In both mathematics and geodesy, a coordinate system is a "coordinate system" per ISO terminology, whereas the International Earth Rotation and Reference Systems Service (IERS) uses the term "reference system" for the same.
 When coordinates are realized by choosing datum points and fixing a geodetic datum, ISO speaks of a "coordinate reference system", whereas IERS uses a "reference frame" for the same.
 The ISO term for a datum transformation again is a "coordinate transformation".[9]

-Geopositioning, or simply positioning, is the determination of the location, as defined by a set of geodetic coordinates, of a point on land, at sea, or in space within a coordinate system (point positioning) or relative to another point (relative positioning).
+General geopositioning, or simply positioning, is the determination of the location of points on Earth, by myriad techniques.
+Geodetic positioning employs geodetic methods to determine a set of precise geodetic coordinates of a point on land, at sea, or in space.
+It may be done within a coordinate system (point positioning or absolute positioning) or relative to another point (relative positioning).
 One computes the position of a point in space from measurements linking terrestrial or extraterrestrial points of known location ("known points") with terrestrial ones of unknown location ("unknown points").
 The computation may involve transformations between or among astronomical and terrestrial coordinate systems.
-Known points used in point positioning can be GNSS satellites or triangulation points of a higher-order network.
+Known points used in point positioning can be GNSS continuously operating reference stations or triangulation points of a higher-order network.

 Traditionally, geodesists built a hierarchy of networks to allow point positioning within a country.
 The highest in this hierarchy were triangulation networks, densified into the networks of traverses (polygons) into which local mapping and surveying measurements, usually collected using a measuring tape, a corner prism, and the red-and-white poles, are tied.